 Here’s an illustration of how wavelengths of light penetrate water:

-As you can see our precious red light gets absorbed pretty much on the surface.
+As you can see our precious red light gets absorbed pretty much on the water’s surface.

-However, an aquarium will be nowhere near that deep.
+However, a planted aquarium will be nowhere near that deep.

-However, as different lighting models have different spectrum tank depth does play a pretty significant role in your choice for your freshwater plants.
+However, as different lighting models have different spectrums, tank depth does play a pretty significant role in your choice of freshwater plants.